almasaeed2010/CI_AuthLTE/README.md

 AuthLTE
 =======
+This library is under construction!
+Projected release date 25 Oct 2015.
+Watch for updates!

 Light authentication library for codeigniter 2.x.
 It supports groups and privileges and is equipped with many powerful functions.